Alerts & Reports

 3. Navigate to the Settings tab.

-Network information is displayed on this page.
+Network information will be displayed on this page.

-• From the Remote Service platform:
+• From the SERVICE application:

 1. Go to Admin > Networks.

-2. Search for the desired network, and click Edit (in the Actions column).
+2. Search for the desired network.

 Modern firewalls are capable of doing inspection of the packet contents for portions of https traffic flow.
 This ability falls into the category of Intrusion Detection or Intrusion Prevention (IDS/IPS) services.
 This can be important when a Green or Black box Amphion fails to make a connection with its VPN servers and is an unintended consequence of these advanced firewall capabilities.
 Following is a brief explanation of what happens and how to make a change to the firewall rules to allow the connection.